-- Go to a safe place as soon as possible (i.e. a friend's home, the Department of Public Safety, a station of a local law enforcement agency, etc.). - Preserve any evidence as would be necessary to demonstrate sexual harassment or sexual assault, or in obtaining a protective order or a no-contact order.
+- ► Go to a safe place as soon as possible (i.e. a friend's home, the Department of Public Safety, a station of a local law enforcement agency, etc.). - Preserve any evidence as would be necessary to prove sexual harassment or sexual assault, or in obtaining a protective order or a no-contact order.
 Do not wash, shower, bathe, use the toilet or change clothing.
-Examples of such evidence include clothing worn during the incident, including, but not limited to, undergarments; sheets, bedding, and condoms, if used; a list of witnesses with contact information; text messages, call history, and social media posts; and pictures of any injuries.

-- Call the appropriate law enforcement agency.
+Examples of such evidence include clothing worn during the incident, including, but not limited to, undergarments; sheets, bedding, and condoms, if used; a list of witnesses with contact information; text messages, call history, and social media posts; and pictures of any injuries. - ▶ Call the appropriate law enforcement agency.
 If the incident occurred on campus, contact the Department of Public Safety as soon as possible by calling (404) 752-1794 or (404) 752-1795.
 If the attack occurred off campus, call the law enforcement agency having jurisdiction where the attack occurred, such as the Atlanta Police Department.
-MSM will also assist a victim in notifying the appropriate law enforcement authorities, if the victim so requests. - Get medical attention.
+MSM will also assist a victim in notifying the appropriate law enforcement authorities if the victim so requests. - ► Get medical attention.
 If called, the Department of Public Safety will assist the victim with medical attention that will include collecting any evidence. - Talk to a counselor.
-Individuals may contact MSM Counseling Services at (404) 752-1778, MSM's Employee Assistance Program or the Title IX Coordinator (or the Deputy Title IX Coordinator) to obtain resources for victims of sexual crimes.
-Individuals also have a right to have an advocate and support person present at the hospital, doctor's office, or urgent care unit for examination.
+The victim may contact MSM Counseling Services at (404) 752-1778 or the Title IX Coordinator (or the Deputy Title IX Coordinator) to obtain resources for victims of sexual crimes.
+The victim also has a right to have an advocate and support person present at the hospital, doctor's office, or urgent care unit for examination.

 If that person wishes to report and/or file a complaint of sex discrimination, including complaints of sexual harassment or sexual violence, he/she should follow the procedures detailed in the Sex/Gender Nondiscrimination and Sexual Harassment Policy, which is referenced in the GME Policy Manual, the Student Handbook and the Human Resources Policy Manual.
-The Sex/Gender Nondiscrimination and Anti-Harassment Policy provides, in part, details about interim measures the School will take while an investigation into a an alleged sex offense is underway.
+When a student or employee reports or files a complaint he/she will be given a written copy of the policy.
+The Sex/Gender Nondiscrimination and Anti-Harassment Policy provides, in part, details about interim measures the School will take while an investigation into an alleged sex offense is underway.
 For example, MSM will comply with a student's request for an academic situation change (subject to the reasonableness of the change) following an alleged sex offense.
 The Policy also provides that the accused and the accuser will be entitled to the same opportunity to have others present and will concurrently receive notice of the outcome of any institutional disciplinary procedure, the procedures for appealing decisions rendered in disciplinary proceedings, any change to the results that occurs prior to the time that such results become final, and when the results become final.
 The School will apply a "preponderance of evidence" standard in any disciplinary proceedings that may ensue.
-Disciplinary proceedings will be conducted by officials who receive annual training on the issues related to domestic violence, dating violence, sexual assault, and stalking, and how to conduct any investigation and hearing process that protects the safety of victims and promotes accountability.
+Disciplinary proceedings will be conducted by officials who receive annual training on the issues related to domestic violence, dating violence, sexual assault, and stalking, and how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability.
 Sanctions and penalties for the commission of a sex offense include immediate termination, suspension, expulsion, cancellation of loans, loss of scholarship and grant funds, and fine and/or imprisonment.